TomaszWoloszyn983/mood-design-gift-shop/README.md

 ### **Workshop Page**

-This section contains workshop activities and events organised by the Mood Designs team.
+This section contains workshop activities and events organized by the Mood Designs team.
 Users can get familiar with the events and also they can buy reservations to participate in the activities.

 ![Workshop Page](documentation/images/workshop_page.jpg)

 ### **Account Page**

-Account section allows users to sign up and create the users account where they can save and securly store their personal information.
+Account section allows users to sign up and create the users account where they can save and securely store their personal information.
 This section is made of two main subsections:

 #### My Profile

-Where the registered and loged in user can display and manage his informations.
+Where the registered and logged in user can display and manage his information.
 This section also stores user order history.

 ![Account Page](documentation/images/profile_page.jpg)